ecc1/gnarl/README.md

-This project has been developed and tested on a TTGO ESP32 868/915 MHz LoRa OLED module (version 1), which contains an ESP32 SoC, an RFM95 LoRa radio, a 128x64 pixel SSD1306 blue OLED display, and a LiPo battery charger.
+This project has been developed and tested on a TTGO ESP32 868/915 MHz LoRa OLED module (version 1), which contains an ESP32 SoC, an RFM95 LoRa radio, a 128x64 pixel SSD1306 OLED display, and a LiPo battery charger.

 The module has two push-buttons.
 One is hard-wired to reset the board;